go-godo/godo/README.md

 ## Gosufile run-time environment

 Tasks often need to run in a known evironment.
-You can control the environment with these settings:

-    // Whether to inherit from parent's environment.
-Applies to all
+To specify whether to inherit from parent's environment, set `InheritParentEnv`.
-    // functions
+This setting defaults to true

     InheritParentEnv = false

+To specify the base environment for your tasks, set `ENV`.
-    // This string is the base environment.
-Separate with whitespace or
+Separate with whitespace or newlines.
-    // newlines.

     Env = `
-        GOPATH=$GOPATH:./vendor
+        GOPATH=.vendor:$GOPATH
     `

-    // Funcs can add or override environment variables as part of the
+Funcs can add or override environment variables as part of the command string.
-    // command string

     p.Task("build", func() {
         Run("GOOS=linux GOARCH=amd64 go build" )
     })

-The effective environment is: parent <- Env <- func's overrides
+The effective environment is: parent (if inherited) <- Env <- func's overrides

 Note: Interpolation of `$VARIABLE` is always from parent environment.